-There is such a thing as coming out as a couple to your friends and family, who incidentally, have been teasing you both for a while now.
+There is such a thing as coming out as a couple to your friends and family, who incidentally, has been teasing you both for a while now.
 ‘Yes, we are together’, ‘No, it did not happen because we were drunk’.
 This relationship stage is mostly about getting queries from your close friends about how the love story started.
-As adults, we might not even have this conversation but as adults this is more of a step to confirm that you both are on the same page.
+As adults, we might not even have this conversation but as adults, this is more of a step to confirm that you both are on the same page.
 And that’s good.

 Related reading: Exclusive Dating: It Isn’t Surely About a Committed Relationship